Isn’t it cruel to force someone to live in a tiny house? Why don’t we just build more affordable housing?

 Again, it is not a simple solution, and many agencies within each government are trying to find solutions to the homeless crisis.
 We are just one way to help solve the problem.
 Tiny homes are relatively inexpensive, and they provide temporary housing until other solutions made by governments and other agencies can be achieved.

-Are the Low Income Housing Institute and other agencies still involved with Camp Second Chance?
+Is the Low Income Housing Institute involved with Sound Foundations NW?

-Yes they are.
-The Low Income Housing Institute (LIHI) and other agencies offer social services, emotional support, skills needed to obtaining employment and many other services.
-LIHI also manages tiny home villages in other areas of the city of Seattle.
+Yes.
+Sound Foundations NW partners with the Low Income Housing Institute (LIHI) to build the tiny homes.
+LIHI and other agencies also offer social services, emotional support, skills needed to obtaining employment and many other services.
+LIHI also manages tiny home villages in other areas of Seattle as well as Tacoma and Olympia.

 Is there any hope?

 Absolutely!
-All you need to do is visit Camp Second Chance and talk to the folks who now are in the tiny homes.
-All of the residents who live in tiny homes helped us build each other’s homes.When you hear their stories, you will understand how we (and you!) can make a difference.
+All you need to do is hear their stories, and you will understand how we (and you!) can make a difference.